EDUCBA

 -w To Match the whole word in the expression

 b. ln: make links and symlinks to files and directories.
-A symbolic link is made up of a special type of file that contains a reference to another file.
+A symbolic link comprises a special type of file containing a reference to another file.
 This helps to create a link between files.
 There are 2 types of links”-

 1. Soft link – It refers to the abstract path to a file.